hnguye15/hnguye15/README.md

 Our game files are located in a private repository from our Azure DevOps project since it is still WIP.
 Our progress was originally made in Unreal Engine 5, but we are planning to migrate the game to GoDot!

 ### GMTK - Game Jam 2024
-We participated in GMTK Game Jam of Summer 2024 where we only had 48 hours to create a video game!
-It was a short in time, yet long in effort journey as we were working tirelessly throughout the day and even throughout the night with very little sleep to try to complete our game called License to Build.
+We participated in GMTK Game Jam of Summer 2024 where we only had 96 hours to create a video game!
+It was a short in time, yet long in effort journey as we were working tirelessly throughout the day and even throughout the night with very little sleep to try to complete our game called *License to Build*, which was based on the provided theme "Scale".
 It is a physics-based pixel art 2D platformer where you play as a construction worker who has to go through the challenges of each level using several tools and a physics gun that could scale things bigger or smaller.

-Link to the game: https://itch.io/jam/gmtk-2024/rate/2912926
+Link to the game: https://thomasandfriends.itch.io/license-to-build

 Link to the repository: https://github.com/YourFrostyFriend/GMTK_GameJam_2024

+### GMTK - Game Jam 2025

+Our second time participating in GMTK Game Jame during Summer 2025!
+Just like last time, we had only 96 hours to create a video game based on the provided theme from the announcers.
+This year's theme was "Loop".
+This time, our project lead and programming lead were like: "Why not just make a fun little horror game?".
+Then we agreed on it and finally put out a game called *Dysthymia*.
+It's a pixel-art 2D-platformer story-driven horror game about deep and lasting depression that manifests as a loop of dreams.
+We very much enjoyed developing the game, and thanks to a combination of our experience from the last game and our very talented artists, we were able to finish all the artworks more than 12 hours before the game was due and submitted the game 4 hours before the deadline!

+Link to the game: https://thomasandfriends.itch.io/dysthymia

+Link to the repository: tbd
 <!--
 **hnguye15/hnguye15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.